 (1) A PCSA.

-(E) Each PCSA and PCPA operating an adoption program shall submit the following aggregate data to ODJFS by completing the JFS 01420 "Multiethnic Placement Act Corrective Action and Resolution Plan Data Collection Requirements" (07/2006).
+(E) Each PCSA and PCPA operating an adoption program shall submit the following aggregate data to ODJFS by completing the JFS 01420 "Multiethnic Placement Act Corrective Action and Resolution Plan Data Collection Requirements" ( 1/2015).
+The data shall be submitted to ODJFS by March first of every even numbered year.

 (1) The number of adoptive matches made on children in the agency's permanent custody which were accepted by the family to whom the child was presented.